Skip to main content

 Task Management

-Create a task like "Write 5 LinkedIn posts for Client B's product launch."
-Assign it to your copywriter.
-Set a deadline.
-Track the status as it moves from to-do to in-progress to complete.
+Without task tracking, social media work becomes a game of "who was supposed to do that?"
+Inside each project you create and assign tasks: "Write 5 LinkedIn posts for Client B's launch."
+Assign it to your copywriter, set a deadline, track the status from to-do to in-progress to complete.

-This isn't a project management tool pretending to be a social media tool.
-It's the minimum viable task tracking that social media teams actually need, built right where the content lives.
-No switching to Asana or ClickUp to see what's on your plate, then switching back to the publishing tool to do the work.
+This isn't a project manager pretending to be a social tool.
+It's the minimum task tracking social teams actually need, built where the content lives.
+No bouncing to Asana to see your plate, then back to the publisher to do the work.
+Tasks connect to content, content connects to the calendar, everything stays in one place.
+I covered why this integration matters in my post on social media management for agencies.

 Approval Workflows